DasaSaiPooja/Azurework/README.md

-This repository contains a simple ASP.NET web application that displays a custom greeting message including the current server time and logs each request.This guide specify how to create resources in azure.
+This repository contains a simple ASP.NET web application that displays a custom greeting message including the current server time and logs each request.This also contains arm template for creating virtual machine(windows and linux).
 The deployment guide below explains how to run the application locally and deploy it to both Windows and Linux environments on Azure.
 ## Prerequisites
 Before you begin, ensure you have the following:
 - An Azure Account